its4ff/muse-sdk/README.md

 The core of muse is simple: **ring audio capture + on-device transcription**.

 Use this as a foundation for your own workflows — journaling apps, agents, fun companions, idea capture systems, an LLM that controls your life via your muse ring as input, or anything else you dream up.

+**Want access to more gestures?**

+The ring hardware supports additional touch gestures and IMU-based air gestures that aren't exposed in this version.
+If you'd like to build on top of these capabilities, text Naveed something you've already built with muse and he'll share access.

 ---